 Welcome to the Robot League!

-- The Robot League 2019 has just been launched, join us!
-Participants from all over the World are invited to join the Open League - learn together with all of us!
+- The Robot League 2020 is starting soon, join us!
+Participants from all over the World are invited to join the Open League - let us all learn together!

-- In case of any difficulties with uploading a solution, you can send it via e-mail to the following address: email@example.com
+- Register an account and then upload your solution directly on the task specification page.
+In case of any difficulties with uploading a solution, you can send it via e-mail to the following address: firstname.lastname@example.org

 Do you like to build and program LEGO robots?
 Join the Robot League!

-- we are starting in second half of January
+- we are starting in the middle of January

 - there will be 8 rounds, but you can try to compete in any number of them

 - for teams with multiple members of the ages 9-16 (you don't have to be registered in FLL, we are an independent contest)

 - a new assignment with two tasks every 2 weeks and you have 4 weeks to solve it